The Best Nike Running Shoes for Kids

 - Incorporating physical activity into the family's daily routine by going on walks or playing games together

-- Taking kids to places where they can be active such as public parks, community baseball fields or basketball courts
+- Taking kids to places where they can be active, such as public parks, community football pitches or basketball courts

 - Giving children access to equipment that encourages physical activity